-The Syndicate considers that it follows a prudent person principle investment strategy in line with Allied World Group's strategy.
+The Syndicate follows a prudent person principle investment strategy in line with Group.
 The Group strategy is designed to emphasise the preservation of invested assets, and provide adequate liquidity for the prompt payment of claims as well as attractive returns for the member.